-Again make sure you have installed latest windows updates as Microsoft regularly send bug fixes with latest cumulative updates.
-Windows 10 is set to download and install latest automatically but you can manually check them from settings -> update & security -> window update.
+Again make sure you have installed the latest Windows updates as Microsoft regularly releases bug fixes with the latest cumulative updates.
+Windows 10 is set to download and install the latest automatically but you can manually check them following steps below.

 Also, make sure you have installed the latest updated device drivers on your system